jiachengxiong/ConfSeq/unconditional_generation/README.md

 bash scripts/sample.sh
 ```

+---

-## Evaluation
+## 📈 Evaluation

-To evaluate the basic quality of generated molecules, use the following command:
+To evaluate the basic quality of the generated molecules, use:

 ```bash
 bash scripts/evaluate_confseq.sh
 ```

-Also refer to `notebook` directory for more detailed evaluation and visualization of the results.
+For more detailed evaluation and visualization, please refer to the contents of the `notebook` directory.

+---

+Would you like a version with Markdown enhancements, such as emojis or advanced formatting?